josephdsbr/josephdsbr/README.md

 ### Work

-Currently, I'm working at Flexpag that is a Fintech in the, by now, Brazil's Financial Market.
+Currently, I'm working at PagSeguro that is one of the biggets Financial companies in Brazil.

 ## Contacts